wso2-extensions/esb-connector-reliablemessage/docs/quickstart.md

 ## Working with the Reliable Message Connector

 ### Installation Prerequisites
-This connector requires **CXF WS Reliable Messaging feature**.
-You need to install this feature.
-For more information on how to install this feature, see [installing features](https://docs.wso2 .com/display/WSO2EI/Installing+Features+Using+POM+Files)
+You need to install the **WSO2 Carbon — CXF WS Reliable Messaging feature** for the connector to work successfully.
+To install this, copy the WSO2 EI pack and the following pom.xml file to the same directory.
+For more information, see [installing features](https://docs.wso2.com/display/ADMIN44x/Working+with+Features#WorkingwithFeatures-pom_approachInstallingfeaturesusingpomfiles).

-Following show a sample POM file to install this feature,
+You can use the sample POM file that is given below to install this feature,
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd">